 "Slayer, you're not burdening me.
 Do you honestly think I'd have stuck around doing this crap if I didn't want to?
 But let's go out and have some fun.
 I want it, I want to have fun but it won't be much fun if I know you're sitting at home moping.
 Let's go get a dance or two in, talk to your friends about stuff.
 Talk to adults without the word diaper or bottle or goo goo being said.
 You deserve it, Buffy."

-"God yes, Buffy, you do," he said softly placing his forehead against hers, his eyes drifting closed.
+"God yes, Buffy, you do," he said softly, placing his forehead against hers letting his eyes drift closed.
 His hands interlaced with hers and he just stood there for a moment quietly.
 "We both do.
 Take your Watcher up on his offer.
 If you don't want me along that's fine I'll go to Willy's or something, but you should go."

 "I want you with."